alexmiddeleer/DoctrineModule/docs/hydrator.md

 ```

 It's also possible to use a nested fieldset for the User data.
 The hydrator will
-use the mapping data to determine the identifiers for the toOne relation and either
+use the mapping data to determine the identifiers for the toOne related entity and either
-attempt to find the existing record or instanciate a new target instance which will
+attempt to find an existing record which matches it or create a new record which will
 be hydrated before it is passed to the BlogPost entity.

-**NOTE** : you're not really allowing users to be added via a blog post, are you?
+**NOTE** : You're not really allowing users to be added via a blog post, are you?

 ```php
 use DoctrineModule\Stdlib\Hydrator\DoctrineObject as DoctrineHydrator;